 We recommend to use the NAS connector when you need to write complex objects to NAV that have a lot of business logic attached to them.
 For example for creating Sales Orders in NAV.
 You also need to have an IT organization that can support keeping the NAS server running as it is not so stable and typically needs restarting once a week or so.

-Microsoft have chosen to make it possible to expose (or publish) any Page object that you have in MS Dynamics NAV as a WebService with some standard functionality.
-This means that in general you just have to do a few clicks to expose a page as a Web Service and that we can then read, update, create or delete data in the corresponding object (which is very good).
+Microsoft has chosen to make it possible to expose (or publish) any Page object that you have in Microsoft Dynamics NAV as a WebService with some standard functionality.
+This means that, in general, you just have to do a few clicks to expose a page as a Web Service and that we can then read, update, create or delete data in the corresponding object (which is very good).
 It also means that the WebService mimics the functionality of the Page which means that sometimes you have to insert an empty record first and then send an update request to add information (this is the case with the SalesOrder page for example) and this can be quite annoying.
 Anyway its a big progress from the NAS based approach but hopefully it will be improved in NAV 2013.

 We recommend to use the WebServices to create data in NAV where its important that the business logic is running to generate numbers or copy data from other tables/objects - like creating new Customers or Sales Orders.
 To some extend we would also recommend it to update data in NAV (again only when its important that the business logic is run).
 For reading data from NAV, we still recommend to use the C/Front based interface above.